What are corticosteroids?

 Not all patients will develop side effects.
-How often any side effect occurs varies from patient to patient.
+How often any side effect occurs varies from person to person.

 How can the side effects of steroids be minimized?

-To minimize the side effects of steroids, doctors follow several guidelines:
+To minimize the side effects of steroids, healthcare providers follow several guidelines:

 - Use steroids only when necessary.